E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Evaluation

-DES6 raises \emph{Error 23 - Internal BMS not activated} which induces a constant beeping noise and \emph{Error 24 - Supply Voltage out of range} which powers off the e-scooter.
-DES7 ignores all sleep cycles even when the e-scooter is off, thus accelerating battery consumption. \adesa\ was able to target a variety of internal components and deny them.
+The \adesa\ attacks can target a variety of internal components and deny them.
 To restore the e-scooter to its original state, the user needs to flash the original BMON firmware via debug ports without the option of an over-the-air firmware update.
 This operation is complex, as it requires disassembling the entire battery compartment.

-\textbf{\aphla}. \aphla\ leaked the e-scooter password hash and enabled offline brute forcing.
-We sniffed three rotating BLE advertisements broadcasted by a compromised e-scooter, each containing a fragment of the hash.
-Since the e-scooter resets after changing its advertisement, we programmed the malicious firmware to rotate it in rapid succession, tricking the user into thinking a single reboot happened instead of three.
+\textbf{\aphla\ Eval}. \aphla\ leaked the e-scooter password hash and enabled offline brute forcing.
+We sniffed three rotating BLE advertisements broadcasted by a compromised e-scooter, each containing part of the hash.
+Since the e-scooter resets after changing its advertisement, we rotate it in rapid succession, tricking the user into thinking a single reboot happened instead of three.
 We also confirmed that retrieving the e-scooter password from the hash is feasible.
 Our non-optimized rainbow table cracked the seventy passwords, following the most common six-digit patterns, in less than one second on average.

-\textbf{Safety Concerns}.
-Our evaluation confirmed that a malicious BCTRL can turn off hardware protections in the BCTRL, e.g., load balancing, and in the BMON, e.g., voltage thresholds.

-The risk of fires and thermal runaway due to undervoltage is realistic.
-For example, \aubra\ undervolted the M365’s battery below 100mV (below cUVT = \cuvt), placing it in a harmful deep discharge state that increases the likelihood of short circuits and fires.
-This dangerous condition is also difficult for users to detect, as the BCTRL can spoof battery parameters to conceal the damage.

-Battery overheating via overvoltage requires an additional assumption, i.e., a compromised or malfunctioning charger.
-We confirmed the feasibility of overvoltage using a programmable power supply in a safe environment.
-We raised the battery voltage to 4900mV (above cOVT = \covt), and terminated the experiment to avoid safety risks.